wahoy3/CleaningDataCourseProject/CodeBook.md

 ### Description of the variables in the tidy data txt file

 The final tidy data set is stored as a tab-separated txt fie in the foder "UCI HAR tidy data".
-The dimension of the corresponding data frame "tidyFinal" created by the script [run_anaysis.R](run_anaysis.R) is 2370 rows by 9 columns.
+The dimension of the corresponding data frame "tidyFinal" created by the script [run_analysis.R](run_analysis.R) is 2370 rows by 9 columns.

 The 2370 rows contain average values of 79 different features for 30 subjects (30 x 79 = 2370).
 The 9 columns
 are 3 descriptor variables and 6 numeric columns containing the averages for the 6 different activities as